Agni Mantra: Hindu God of Fire

-Agni Deva is a masculine deity who embodies holy fire or spiritual fire in the Hindu tradition.
-Fire is the perfect metaphor for release and the transformation of unwanted patterns, situations, and personal characteristics.
-Fire is an expression of both light and heat—two fundamentals for the sustenance of life.
+The Hindu fire god is known as Agni Deva.
+He is a masculine deity who embodies primordial fire, holy fire, or spiritual fire.
+Fire is the perfect metaphor for the transformation of unwanted patterns, situations, and personal characteristics.
+Fire is an expression of both light and heat.
+These are two fundamentals for the sustenance of life.

 Table of Contents